fbpx

 If you’re looking to build a simple website

-If you’re looking to build a website with 5 to 6 pages, and you only need basic functionality (form submissions, images and videos and text across pages) and a basic design (that means the design isn’t custom made but will still look clean, fresh and nice), you’re looking at $2000 to $10,000.
+If you’re looking to build a website with 5 to 6 pages, and you only need basic functionality and basic design, you’re looking at $2000 to $10,000.

 The reason we’re giving you a range here as opposed to a single number is because there are still some factors that can influence the cost, including: